Several Rusk Rural Water Supply customers under water boil notice

-RUSK, Texas — A main line break has lead to a water boil notice issued for certain Rusk Rural Water Supply customers in Rusk, Friday afternoon.
+RUSK, Texas — Due to low pressure, the Rusk Rural Water Supply has issued a notice for certain customers in Rusk on Monday afternoon.

 Customers will receive a call if they are affected.